Buildstarted/buildstarted.com/_posts/2010-08-03-building-a-photo-uploading-website.md

 title: Building a photo uploading website
 ---

-<h2>Starting it off</h2>
+##Starting it off

-<p>First, we're going to create an empty MVC (Razor) project.
-(I'm going to be using <a href='http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx'>razor</a> for my samples here.)</p>
+First, we're going to create an empty MVC (Razor) project.
+(I'm going to be using <a href='http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx'>razor</a> for my samples here.)

-<p>Well, let's start with the data requirements.
+Well, let's start with the data requirements.
 At the basic level, for now, we'll just need a list of Photos.
-Rather than start with designing a DataContext we're going to use the new <a href='http://blogs.msdn.com/b/adonet/archive/2010/07/14/ctp4announcement.aspx'>Entity Frameworks</a> for a "code first" approach.</p>
+Rather than start with designing a DataContext we're going to use the new <a href='http://blogs.msdn.com/b/adonet/archive/2010/07/14/ctp4announcement.aspx'>Entity Frameworks</a> for a "code first" approach.

 <pre><code>public Photo {
     public int PhotoId { get; set; }